A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical Chambers: Introduction

 \section{Introduction}

-Patient management in small private chambers is typically done by hand by an assistant who keeps track of patient information, keeps a queue, and sends each patient to the doctor individually.
-This manual method can be ineffective, time-consuming, and prone to errors, particularly when the patient's basic health parameters (such as temperature and pulse) need to be taken before the doctor sees them.

-Motivated by this, we suggest a microcontroller-based solution that enables patients to self-register using a keypad and built-in sensors, while the physician can use a button interface to call each patient in turn.
-The proposed approach focuses on low-cost implementations in developing-nation settings, where PC-based setups, Internet connectivity, and comprehensive hospital management systems might not be accessible.
+Patient management in small private medical chambers is commonly handled through manual tokens, paper registers, or informal verbal ordering, which can become error-prone during peak hours and difficult to audit.
+In parallel, basic vital measurements (for example temperature and pulse rate) are often taken separately, either by an assistant or by the doctor, which increases consultation overhead and reduces throughput.
+These constraints motivate a compact, low-cost system that enables guided self-registration, automatic queue assignment, and basic pre-screening of vitals before the patient meets the doctor.

+Many existing solutions for healthcare monitoring emphasize IoT connectivity, mobile applications, and centralized dashboards \cite{irjet2020,rath2021}.
+While such approaches are effective at scale, they introduce additional cost, network dependency, and operational complexity that may not be appropriate for compact chambers where staff and infrastructure are limited.
+Similarly, prior embedded queue management systems often target general service counters (e.g., banks, customer care) or rely on additional infrastructure such as PCs or GSM-based workflows \cite{eqc2022,qgsm2013}.
+A practical solution for small chambers must therefore be inexpensive, offline-capable, easy to operate for non-technical users, and responsive enough to support deterministic real-time interaction.

+Motivated by these requirements, this work proposes a microcontroller-based embedded system that combines (i) a patient-side guided interface for entering basic demographic information and capturing vital signs, and (ii) a doctor-side interface for viewing the current patient's record and advancing the queue with a single control action.
+The design follows a dual-corner architecture in which the patient booth and the doctor's supervision area remain logically and physically distinct, while still coordinated by a single controller for simplicity and cost reduction.
+The system is designed to operate deterministically without reliance on external computation or network services and can be extended in future work to optional serial or wireless links if required.
+The hardware and firmware design choices are guided by microcontroller constraints such as limited SRAM/CPU, ADC resolution, and GPIO availability \cite{microchip2020}, and the use of low-cost analog temperature sensing \cite{ti2022}.

-The main contributions of this work are: \begin{itemize} \item A full embedded design that integrates queue management, health data acquisition, and patient data entry on an ATmega32 MCU. \item A dual-corner architecture: a doctor's corner (display \& control) and a patient booth (input \& sensing). \item Practical troubleshooting steps for UART/Bluetooth (HC-05) under internal oscillator constraints. \item A low-cost path to later extend the system to wireless or mobile-based interfaces. \end{itemize}
+The main contributions of this work are: \begin{itemize} \item A full embedded design that integrates queue management, guided patient self-registration, and vital sign acquisition on an ATmega32 microcontroller. \item A dual-corner architecture separating patient interaction (input and sensing) from doctor supervision (display and dequeue control) to improve usability in compact clinical settings. \item An offline, stand-alone workflow with deterministic response characteristics suitable for environments where connectivity and infrastructure are limited. \end{itemize}